 - This program offers a special 14-credit certificate for persons interested in enhancing their potential entry into training positions.
-Coursework includes Introduction to Addiction Studies, Physiology of Drugs, and Counseling I. - The Addiction Studies program offers the student a unique opportunity to develop self-awareness regarding valuable choices for a healthy lifestyle. - Students interested in pursuing both an Addiction Studies AAS degree and an Associate in Arts, Direct Transfer Agreement (AA-DTA) degree simultaneously should contact the program advisor. - Students can continue their academic studies at Peninsula College in the Bachelor of Applied Science in Behavioral Healthcare degree (BHAV).
-Students interested in this option should complete MATH& 107 or above instead of AMATH 121.
+Coursework includes Introduction to Addiction Studies, Physiology of Drugs, and Counseling I. - The Addiction Studies program offers the student a unique opportunity to develop self-awareness regarding valuable choices for a healthy lifestyle. - Students interested in pursuing both an Addiction Studies, Associate in Applied Science (AAS) degree and an Associate in Arts, Direct Transfer Agreement (AA-DTA) simultaneously should contact the program advisor. - Students can continue their academic studies at Peninsula College in the Bachelor of Applied Science in Behavioral Healthcare degree (BHAV).
 Please contact the program advisor for additional prerequisite requirements at BAS@pencol.edu.